-- 1. During the suspension period when your license has been suspended or revoked by a court. - For a period of two years after you have been convicted of drunk driving while unlicensed. - 3.
+- 1. During the suspension period when your license has been suspended or revoked by a court. - 2.
+For a period of two years after you have been convicted of drunk driving while unlicensed. - 3.
 Unless you have successfully passed the required examination. - 4.
 When you are required to but fail to comply with the financial responsibility laws. - 5.
 When the examiner of drivers has good cause to believe that you by reason of physical or mental disability would not be able to operate a motor vehicle with safety upon the highways. - 6.
 When you are between 16 and 18 years of age without consent from the parent(s) or guardian specified in legal custody documents. - 7.
-When you are under 16 years of age. - 8.
+When you are under 16 years of age, or age 16 to 17 and have not held a permit for at least 180 days. - 8.
 When you are physically or mentally disqualified by law. - 9.
 When you have outstanding traffic citations.